Hitler Diaries: Initial testing and verification; steps towards publication

 The day after Trevor-Roper gave his opinion of authenticity, Rupert Murdoch and his negotiation team arrived in Zürich.
 A deal was provisionally agreed for $2.5 million for the US serialisation rights, with an additional $750,000 for British and Commonwealth rights.
 While the discussions between Murdoch and Sorge were taking place, the diaries were examined by Broyle and his Newsweek team.
 After lengthy negotiation Broyle was informed that the minimum price Stern would consider was $3 million; the Americans returned home, informing Hensmann that they would contact him by phone in two days.
 When Broyle contacted the Germans he offered the amount, subject to authentication by their chosen expert, Gerhard Weinberg.
 In 1952 Weinberg, a cautious and careful historian, had written the Guide to Captured German Documents, for use by the US military; the work is described by Hamilton as definitive in its scope of the subject.
 Weinberg travelled to Zürich and, like Trevor-Roper, was impressed and reassured by the range of items on show; he was also partly persuaded by Trevor-Roper's endorsement of the diaries' authenticity.
 Weinberg commented that "the notion of anyone forging hundreds, even thousands of pages of handwriting was hard to credit".
+He had some reservations over the material and said he "would feel more comfortable if a German expert on the Third Reich who has already made his reputation had been brought in to look at the material".
+He also stated that "There is still room—however unlikely—for suspecting that the whole thing is a hoax.
+An obvious motive would be money.
+Another would be an attempt to rehabilitate Hitler".

 Newsweek verbally accepted Hensmann's offer and he in turn informed Murdoch, giving him the option to raise his bid.
 Murdoch was furious, having considered the handshake agreement in Zürich final.
 On 15 April 1983 Murdoch, with Mark Edmiston, the president of Newsweek, met Schulte-Hillen, who, unexpectedly and without explanation, went back on all the previous verbal—and therefore, to his mind, non-binding—agreements and told them the price was now $4.25 million.
 Murdoch and Edmiston refused to accede to the new price and both left.
 The managers of Stern, with no publishing partners, backtracked on their statements and came to a second deal with Murdoch, who drove the price down, paying $800,000 for the US rights, and $400,000 for the British and Australian rights.
 Further deals were done in France with Paris Match for $400,000; in Spain with Grupo Zeta for $150,000; in the Netherlands for $125,000; in Norway for $50,000; and in Italy with Panorama for $50,000.
 Newsweek did not enter into a deal and instead based their subsequent stories on the copies of the diaries they had seen during the negotiation period.